ten-protocol/go-ten/design/ux/Obscuro_Gateway.md

 - check the UserId corresponds to the one in the text
 - check the signature corresponds to the address and is valid
 - save the text+signature against the userId

+### Revoke UserId - POST "/revoke?u=$UserId"

+When this endpoint is triggered, the userId with the authenticated viewing keys should be deleted.

 ### ETH RPC endpoints
 All the Eth RPC endpoints are implemented as they are now in the WE.